Femke Hermans: Professional career

 She moved back up to super-middleweight in her next fight, facing Elin Cederroos for the vacant IBF female title on 22 March 2019, at the Belleheide Center in Roosdaal, Belgium.
-Hermans suffered her second consecutive defeat, and the third of her career, losing via majority decision (MD) with two judges scoring the bout 96–94 in favour of Cederroos while the third judge scored it even at 95–95.
+Hermans suffered her second consecutive defeat, and the third of her career, losing via majority decision with two judges scoring the bout 96–94 in favour of Cederroos while the third judge scored it even at 95–95.

 Following a TKO victory in a rematch with Borislava Goranova in October 2020, Hermans faced Luiza Davydova for the inaugural European female middleweight title on 5 December 2020, at the Fight Off Training Center in Wavre, Belgium.
 Hermans defeated Goranova via UD, with all three judges scoring the bout 98–92.

 Hermans challenged Savannah Marshall for the WBO female middleweight World title on 2 April 2022 but lost the contest in Newcastle, England, when she was knocked out in round three.

 Switching to super-welterweight, she claimed the vacant IBO title with a win over the previously unbeaten Mary Spencer by unanimous decision in Shawnigan, Quebec, Canada, on 16 December 2022.

 Hermans made an emphatic first defense of her title on 17 June 2023 when her challenger, Maria Lindberg, retired at the end of the first-round of their fight in Roosdaal, Belgium, having been knocked to the canvas just before the bell.

 She put her belt on the line in a rematch against Spencer on 11 October 2023, in Montreal, Canada, with the vacant IBF female super-welterweight World title also up for grabs.
 Once again Hermans got the victory, this time by majority decision.

-Herman's lost her titles to Oshae Jones by split decision in Atlanta, Georgia, USA, on 22 November 2024.
+Herman's lost her titles to Oshae Jones by split decision in Atlanta, Georgia, USA, on 22 November 2024, with the judges' scorecards reading 97–93, 94–96 and 93–97.

+After more than 18 months away from the competitive boxing ring, Hermans returned to face Arlene Blencowe for the vacant WBC Silver female super-welterweight title at Hall des Expositions in Charleroi, Belgium, winning via unanimous decision.